 the issue of why transparency is important to obtain corporate credit.

-If you don't have much to take, and you're starting up the business,
+If you don't have an asset portfolio worth chasing, and you're starting

-then focus on limited liability by using a company.
+then focus on limited liability by using a corporation.
 If you have an

 asset base, a corporate officer service is often advantage with a solid

 estate plan, and qualified legal and tax advice.

 officer/contract officer is an advantage, the privacy is superficial.